-The licensees have in a common project developed a "Position Paper" that defines requirements that shall be adopted.
+The licensees have in a common project developed a "Position Paper" that defines requirements that are adopted and used in the design process.

-T3.LA.3 - Investigate instrumentation of spent fuel pool Completed for all NPPs.
+T3.LA.3 - Investigate instrumentation of spent fuel pool

-This will be followed by introducing necessary instrumentation to monitor temperature and water level in the fuel pools in connection with the introduction of an alternative function for cooling the fuel in the fuel storage pools.
+Completed for all NPPs.
+This has been addressed by introducing necessary instrumentation to monitor temperature and water level in the fuel pools in connection with the introduction of an alternative function for cooling the fuel in the fuel storage pools.
 See Action T3.LA.1.